 Because of this, yoga is practiced by many professional athletes and entire teams for the purpose of improving flexibility, endurance, core strength, and balance.
-It also provides many benefits such as breathing techniques that can be used to aid in relaxation, mental and spiritual clarity, and focus.
+It also provides many benefits such as breathing techniques that can aid in relaxation, mental and spiritual clarity, and focus.

 Able to be practiced in the natural comfort of a beach or park or in a heated and humidified studio that can range anywhere between 90-105 degrees, yoga has helped many athletes remain in top physical and mental condition.